 One pebble tossed in the water can create ripples that go far.
-Ripple – Peace Research & Consulting, LLC, exists to help mission-driven organizations become more effective in situations of social conflict.
+Ripple – Peace Research & Consulting, LLC, exists to help mission-driven organizations become more effective in situations of social conflict and injustice.
 As Principal Consultant, I provide strategy development, monitoring, evaluation and learning services, including customized support for faith-based and interreligious approaches.
 I am serious about working in ways that put local people first and respect the uniqueness of their contexts.
 Much of my work is international, but I also prioritize support for organizations in my home country of the USA.
 For more info, please see my bio.

 Context-Driven Strategy Development

 - Conflict Systems Analysis and human rights initiative strategy development in México and Colombia (with the Swedish Fellowship of Reconciliation).

 - Making Sense of Turbulent Contexts analysis for humanitarian and development initiative strategy formation in multiple contexts (with World Vision International).

 Ripple’s M&E work centers on peace initiatives that address ethnic and religious conflict, building on my own thematic expertise.
 The emphasis is on utilization-focused approaches that support organizational learning and adaptation.
 Highlights of 2018 include:

 - Formative learning evaluation on cross-faith peacebuilding in Iraq, to help refine theories of change and M&E frameworks across the region (with Tearfund).

 - Summative evaluation on Muslim-Christian peacebuilding in Egypt, Bosnia & Herzegovina and the Philippines, to help inform next-phase global strategy (with Catholic Relief Services).

 Applied Research for Innovation

 To improve practice, we need to look beyond ‘the way we’ve always done things,’ and seek to discover what actually works.
 Ripple’s focus is on qualitative methods that emphasize collaboration and action.
 Recent examples include:

 - Identification of success factors for collective impact through peacebuilding networks (case study with CDA Collaborative Learning Projects and Mindanao Peaceweavers).

 - Cross-agency research on risks, opportunities and promising practices in response to the trends of countering & preventing violent extremism In US and international contexts (with multiple partners).